n0nuser/n0nuser.github.io/content/posts/emailserver/index.md

 ## Port forwarding

-To be able to receive messages we'll need to open a port for SMTP (port 25) in our router, redirecting every petition to our server.
+To receive emails we’ll need to **open a port for SMTP (port 25)** in our router, redirecting every petition to our server.

+Once all of the above is configured, we will be able to send messages:

+* From inside the system to other local users.
+* To other users from other domains.

-Once all of the above is configured, we will be able to send messages from inside the system to users local to the system, and outside; also, thanks to the address mapping we did in Postfix, we will be able to receive mails from outside the network.
+Thanks to the address mapping we did in Postfix, we will be able to receive emails from outside the network.

 ## Send emails with Gmail via IMAP

-To be able to use our email server with Gmail we'll need to open another two ports, one for fetching the emails and another in case we want to send an email from Gmail, called the submission port.
+To use our email server with Gmail we’ll need to open another two ports, one for fetching the emails and another to send emails from Gmail, called the submission port.

-We can do it with POP3 too, but the whole installation we have been configuring it for IMAP.
-To use POP3 you just need to modify the Dovecot file **/etc/dovecot/conf.d/10-master.conf** and allowing POP3 and POP3s (in case you want to use SSL).
+We can do it with POP3 too, but the whole installation we have been configuring for IMAP.
+To use POP3, you just need to modify the Dovecot file **/etc/dovecot/conf.d/10-master.conf** and allowing POP3 and POP3s (in case you want to use SSL).

 * **Without SSL**: Open ports 143 (IMAP) and 587 (submission) in your router.
 * **With SSL**: Open ports 993 (IMAPs) and 587 (submission) in your router.